wazo-platform/wazo-js-sdk/README.md

   List all video streams that the participant is sending.

 - `audioMuted`: boolean
-  Indicates if the participant has muted its microphone.
+  Indicates if the participant has muted his microphone.

 - `videoMuted`: boolean
-  Indicates if the participant has muted its camera.
+  Indicates if the participant has muted his camera.

 - `screensharing`: boolean
-  Indicates if the participant is currently sharing its screen.
+  Indicates if the participant is currently sharing his screen.

 - `extra`: Object
-  extra information of a participant.
+  extra information related to a participant.

 #### Participant events